larsgrefer/joinfaces-gradle-example/README.md

   - Primefaces 6.1

 Usages:
+  - Can be deployed to an existing Tomcat (see travis tests)
   - Can be started via its `main`-method using an embedded Tomcat
-  - Can be deployed to an existing Tomcat (see travis tests)
+    - _Using `java -jar`_ (?)
+    - Using `./gradlew jar-example:bootRun`
+    - Using your IDE
   - Can be tested using `@SpringBootTest(webEnvironment = RANDOM_PORT)`
+    - Using `./gradlew war-example:test`
+    - Using your IDE